mbridak/WinterFieldDayLogger/README.md

 The server is a terminal / curses program and uses standard libraries that should already be installed.

 Just make server.py executable and run it the same way as the client.

 The server can be run on a stand alone device like a Raspberry Pi, Or on the same computer as one of the clients.

-## Building your own binary.
+## Building your own binary

 Install pyinstaller.